Temple of Jupiter Feretrius

-The Temple of Jupiter Feretrius (Latin: Aedes Iuppiter Feretrius) was, according to legend, the first temple ever built in Rome (the second being the Temple of Jupiter Optimus Maximus).
+The Temple of Jupiter Feretrius (Latin: Aedes Iovis Feretrii) was, according to legend, the first temple ever built in Rome (the second being the Temple of Jupiter Optimus Maximus).
 Its site is uncertain but is thought to have been on the Capitoline Hill.

 Romulus is said by Livy to have dedicated the temple to the god Jupiter after defeating Acro, king of the Caeninenses, in 752–751 BC.[At] the same time as he made his offering he marked out the limits of a temple to Jupiter, and bestowed a title upon him.
 "Jupiter Feretrius," he said, "to thee I... dedicate a sacred precinct… to be a seat for the spoils of honour which men shall bear hither in time to come, following my example, when they have slain kings and commanders of the enemy."
 This was the origin of the first temple that was consecrated in Rome.
 Livy elsewhere states that Romulus's temple was rebuilt on a somewhat larger scale by Ancus Marcius, the fourth king of Rome.
 The new building was still small, fewer than 15 feet long according to Dionysius of Halicarnassus.
 A visual representation survives on coins minted by Lentulus Marcellinus, a nobleman whose ancestor Marcellus had made a famous offering to the temple.
 The reverses of these coins depict the temple as a tetrastyle building, without any pedimental sculpture.